inspec/inspec/docs/dsl_inspec.md

 # Using Ruby in InSpec

-The InSpec DSL is a Ruby based language.
+The Chef InSpec DSL is a Ruby based language.
 This allows you to be flexible with Ruby code in controls:

 ```ruby